lemocla/neon-hangman/README.md

       The in-game scoring is incremented every time a correct letter is clicked as follows:

       - Default scoring is 10 points per letter.
       - If a player guesses more than one letter consecutively, it's a streak.
-The default point for that letter is then mulitplied by the streak before being added to the score.
+The default point for that letter is then multiplied by the streak before being added to the score.

       The streak is reset to 0 when an incorrect guess is made.